 Qatar Airways Qsuite Business Class Food And Drinks

-There’s no telling exactly how long it will last, but Qatar Airways has brought back some outrageous selections to its business class wine menu, including Laurent Perrier Rose Champagne.
-Here’s a peek at the wines currently offered in Qsuites business class, as viewed in Vivino, my favourite wine app…
+There's no telling exactly how long it will last, but Qatar Airways has brought back some outrageous selections to its business class wine menu, including Laurent Perrier Rose Champagne.
+Bollinger Rose and other classics are known to make an appearance to.
+Here's a peek at the wines offered in Qsuites A350 business class on my flight, as viewed in Vivino, my favourite wine app...